Women's association football: United States

 In the United States, the intercollegiate sport began from physical education programs.
 In the 1970s, women's club teams started to appear on college campuses, but it wasn't until the 1980s that they started to gain recognition and gained a varsity status.
 Brown University was the first college to grant full varsity level status to their women's soccer team.
 The Association for Intercollegiate Athletics for Women (AIAW) sponsored the first regional women's soccer tournament at college in the US, which was held at Brown University.
 The first national level tournament was held at Colorado College, which gained official AIAW sponsorship in 1981.
 The 1990s saw greater participation mainly due to the Title IX of 23 June 1972, which increased school's budgets and their addition of women's scholarships.
 Currently, there are over 700 intercollegiate women's soccer teams in the NCAA, NAIA and NJCAA.

-The college sports system and Title IX have been criticized for promoting systemic racism and wealth inequality in women's soccer in the US.
+Title IX massively increased the number of female students playing organized sports in American academic institutions.
+However, the college sports system and Title IX have also been criticized for promoting systemic racism and wealth inequality in women's soccer in the US.
 Female college soccer players are 70% white, with the sport also being "disproportionately white and upper-middle-class".
 Participating in American youth soccer is substantially more expensive than in basketball or tackle football, and academy soccer clubs are mainly located in suburbs and districts where black players are under-represented.
 As a result, in the National Women's Soccer League in 2020, the coaches and executives were 98.9% white.
 Three women's soccer coaches were implicated in the 2019 college admissions bribery scandal.
 NCAA Division I programs in money-losing sports, such as soccer, are extensively subsidized by the only two high-revenue college sports, basketball and American football, in which black players are greatly over-represented, but the players are paid no salaries and are "systematically denied the revenue they are responsible for generating".

+Canada

+In Canada, the intercollegiate sport is governed by U Sports women's soccer and was founded in 1987.
+As of the 2025 season, 52 teams from Canadian universities are divided into four conferences, drawing from the four regional associations of U Sports: Canada West, Ontario University Athletics, Réseau du sport étudiant du Québec, and Atlantic University Sport.
+The Season concludes with the U Sports women's soccer championship.

+Prominent players at this level include Sienna Gibson, Megane Sauve, Danielle Steer, Miranda Smith, and more.